<< Go Back up to Website Homepage

 Following catching-up with some old Ford Fiesta friends (when a few of us were petrolheads in our formative years) I thought it’d be interesting to put together a complete list of all the vehicles I’ve owned.
 Of course many people have owned lots more cars than I have, but it is an odd list looking back at it.
 In the hope some of you might not scroll to the bottom of the page, the list is in reverse order!

-September 2015 onwards.
-Spotted while I was on a work assignment in San Rafael, CA, and turned-out to be a great bike.
-The bike had 1 mile on the clock when I bought it so was not technically brand new; it was originally bought by a production company so that John McGuinness, of TT fame, could make his entrance onto stage in suitable style as a surprise guest at the EMC-World conference in Las Vegas (May 2015).
+September 2015 to June 2021.
+Spotted while I was on a work assignment in San Rafael in California, and turned-out to be a great bike.
+The bike had 2 miles on the clock when I bought it so was not technically brand new; it was originally bought by a production company so that John McGuinness, of Isle of Man TT racing fame, could make his entrance onto stage in suitable style as a surprise guest at the EMC-World conference in Las Vegas (May 2015).

-The bike’s VIN is #00002, and with Honda keeping #00001, my bike was the first special edition to come off the 2015 production line...and I love it!
-It has a bunch of great mods such as no passenger seat and fully-adjustable Ohlins suspension.
+The bike’s VIN was #00002, and with Honda keeping #00001, this bike was the first special edition (SP) to come off the 2015 production line.
+It had a bunch of great mods such as no passenger seat and fully-adjustable Ohlins suspension.

 December 2007 to April 2010.
 Drove past this car on the way to Bath just before Christmas 2007 and bought it the next day.
 I’ve never bought a car on impulse before, although I guess I knew the model well.
 So nice to be back in TT comfort-land, although the petrol is a bit steep!

 March 2007 to December 2007.
 Having been in the USA for two years and gotten accustomed driving a squidgy Honda people-carrier I was trying to steer clear of the expense of a sporty car, but wanted something with a bit of a kick all the same.
 Scouring around the market I spotted this bright red Audi A3 Sport over in Milton Keynes.
 Nice car but it had its problems, more than a five year-old Audi should have!